Post may contain Amazon or other affiliate links

-So what I’m proposing here is something completely different: Savory Baked Pumpkin.
-This particular recipe has absolutely no “pumpkin spice” flavor, and makes a perfect side dish for your Fall table.
+What I’m proposing here is something completely different: Savory Baked Pumpkin.
+This particular recipe has absolutely no “pumpkin spice” flavor, and makes a perfect side dish for your fall table.

 Nutritionally, pumpkin is considered to be a superfood.
 Pumpkin is rich in potassium, and contains loads of beta carotene, which is not only great for your eyes, it neutralizes free radicals that cause cellular damage and cancer.